bensontjohn/pands-project/README.md

 4. Petal width

 One type of iris plant is linearly separable from the other 2 but these 2 are not linearly separable from each other.
 This is one of the most widely known database used in pattern recognition works and Fisher’s paper on it is frequently referenced.

+The dataset was found in the given link in csv format: https://gist.github.com/curran/a08a1080b88344b0c8a7.

 ![](https://cdn-images-1.medium.com/max/1200/1*2uGt_aWJoBjqF2qTzRc2JQ.jpeg)